Friday, September 11, 2009

 5. Garbage Gangs – Waste is big money in San Francisco.
 Just ask the gangs that stake off territories and fight for rights to trash.
 If you thought the recycle center was a place for hippies to pass along their knowledge of inner piece and mental enlightenment, think again.
 When you go to the recycle center in the city, come armed to protect your trash, or join a gang before hand.

 6. Treasure Island Music Festival – Music for the masses.
 Taking place on a man-made island in the middle of the bay between San Francisco and Oakland, the festival claims the bay as its protector and supporter of pirate themes.
 Annual line-ups consist of noise pop’s most beloved indie bands around the nation.
 Driving there is near impossible.
 Open water swimming is the fastest and most green commuting option.
+Don't mistake this island of flat menagerie with Florida's Treasure Island.
 Don’t forget your fluorescent goggles.

 7. Teatro ZinZanni – Who doesn't love Romanian acrobats?
 Based on Eastern European traveling carnival shows.
 Cabaret, contortionists, divas and traditional circus showmanship make a night of feasting and frolicking worth a hefty ticket price at Teatro Zinzanni.
 Dinner is served in a nightclub setting, which is a huge circus tent, adding flavor to an already interesting show.

 8. Fog – Afternoons after 3PM it comes.
-Blowing in off the ocean and blanketing the city and surrounding peninsulas, the fog.
+Blowing in off the ocean and blanketing the city and surrounding peninsulas.
 Sometimes masking the smog, the fog creates a nightmare for photographers and summer bunnies, who mistakenly think the city is warm and serene.
 It also upholds a fitting backdrop for $20 vampire tours.
 Fog hides the blood.

 9. Bay to Breakers – An annual race from the inner bay coast to the ocean.
 It is a race of decadence and dramatics, where costumes and varying degree of nudity out weigh the running and sweating.
 Notable participants include: Official Nude Runners, Batman, and Wonder Women.
 Clothes are optional.